D7460N/D7460N.dev/ADD.md

 What if that development project's front-end was dependency free, fully responsive, accessible, usable, keyboard navigable, self-aware, and worked with all modern and future browsers out-of-the-box?

-What if that development project's front-end was easy to understand, implement, and maintain for fellow engineers?
+What if that development project's front-end was easy and intuitive to understand, implement, and maintain for fellow engineers?

+Would such a project require less ramp-up time, be significantly more efficient, flexible, performant, longer lasting, and less costly to build and maintain?
+Ultimately benefiting developers, end-users, and stakeholders alike?

+These are the questions this project seeks to answer.

+New(ish) browser supported modern HTML and CSS functionality and accompanying design and development techniques allow for literally "doing more with less". [#least-power](Least Power Principle)

+These are outlined in the ever improving guidelines, how-tos, and notes below.

 ---